-As with all popular tourist hot-spots, there are a few things that you’ll be able to enjoy during a quick stop over, particularly if you’ve got an hour or two to occupy whilst your tour group stretches their legs.
+As with all popular tourist hot-spots, there are a few things that you’ll be able to enjoy during a quick stopover.
+Particularly true if you’ve got an hour or two to occupy whilst your tour group stretches their legs.

-Now, that isn’t to say that the town doesn’t have a plethora of other interesting and fun activities or trips to get up to.
+Now, that isn’t to say that the town doesn’t have a plethora of other interesting and fun activities and trips to get up to.
 Rather the opposite.
-But if you do decide you want to spend more time here, I’d advise planning it properly and taking a look over at trip advisor to find all of the hidden gems that aren’t necessarily within Leura itself.
-There are a fair few things to do near Leura that will require a little additional planning, such as visiting the Jenolan Caves.
+But if you do decide you want to spend more time here, I’d suggest planning it in advance and taking a look over at trip advisor.
+That will help you to find all the hidden gems that aren’t within Leura itself.
+There are a fair few things to do near Leura that will need a little extra planning, such as visiting the Jenolan Caves.

-So lets take a look at some of the things to do in Leura, to help you get started.
+So let us take a look at some of the things to do in Leura, to help you get started.

 Grab a coffee and a bite to eat

-After an early morning start you’ll probably be fancying a bite to eat once you reach Leura.
-There are an insane amount of options if you’re looking for a place to get some grub, and for the most part they’re all pretty good, or at the very least, decent.
+After an early morning start, you’ll be fancying a bite to eat once you reach Leura.
+There are an insane amount of options if you’re looking for a place to get some grub.
+For the most part, they’re all pretty good, or at the very least, decent.

 Some places might offer a discount depending on whether you’re with a tour group, so you may want to keep that in mind when choosing.

-I opted to simply grab a coffee from Loaves and the Dishes, and spend the rest of my free time exploring, which worked given the amount of muesli I’d managed to devour for breakfast (it was only going to be thrown away anyway), so I didn’t really fancy eating any more.
+I opted to simply grab a coffee from Loaves and the Dishes, and spend the rest of my free time exploring.
+That worked well given the amount of muesli I’d managed to devour for breakfast (it was only going to be thrown away anyway), so I didn’t fancy eating any more.

 Outside of some of the larger chains such as Woolworths, Leura has a whole host of smaller independent shops to browse at your leisure.

-You can find a lot of unusual and interesting things in the town depending on where you cast your attention, like in the antiques shop for example.
+You can find a lot of unusual and interesting things in the town depending on where you cast your attention, like in the antique shop for example.

-Were I to recommend a particular place to get lost, I’d probably suggest Megalong Books.
+Were I to recommend a particular place to get lost, I’d suggest Megalong Books.
 More so if you’ve got a few longer journeys in mind, because you’ll be able to pick up a souvenir that doubles as in-transit entertainment.
 Win-win there.
-Besides, a good book is, in my opinion, a travel essential.
+Besides, a good book is a travel essential.

 Stop off at the chocolate shop

-I’ve included this one separately because I think it deserves its own point.
-Leura has it’s very own chocolate one – and a highly rated one at that.
+I’ve included this one because it deserves its own point.
+Leura has it’s very own chocolate shop – and a highly rated one at that.
 It’s called Josophan’s Fine Chocolates, and if you happen to have a sweet tooth, it’s likely right up your street.

-Unfortunately, given the summer heat and the fact I happened to have all of my luggage with me throughout the trip, I was unable to overindulge.
-Maybe next time, eh?
+Unfortunately, given the summer heat and the fact I happened to have all my luggage with me throughout the trip, I was unable to overindulge.
+Next time, eh?

 Nip to the static loo

 After a couple of hours on the coach contending with the tiny cubicle on board you’ll be happy to know that, like many Australian towns, Leura has public restroom facilities.
 Bonus!
-I’d really recommend taking advantage of these while you can, they’re almost dead centre to Leura, and you’ll likely need to walk past them from wherever your coach parks up.
+I’d recommend taking advantage of these while you can, they’re almost dead centre to Leura.
+There’s a good chance you’ll need to walk past them from wherever your coach parks up.
 They’re right by Woolies in case you have trouble locating them.

-As you’d expect from such a small town, you can easily get around and entertain yourself for a couple of hours, but much longer and you’ll be wanting to jump back onto the coach and continue into the Blue Mountains, or visit Katoomba at the very least.
+As you’d expect from such a small town, you can get around and entertain yourself for a couple of hours.
+Much longer and you’ll be wanting to jump back onto the coach and continue into the Blue Mountains, or visit Katoomba at the very least.

-Hopefully you’ll have gained some inspiration here, but ultimately Leura is a perfectly placed pit-stop to stretch your legs, grab a drink, empty your bladder and maybe indulge in a little retail therapy.
+I hope you’ll have gained some inspiration here.
+Leura is a perfectly placed pit-stop to stretch your legs, grab a drink, empty your bladder and perhaps indulge in a little retail therapy.

 If you’ve found a hidden gem in Leura, please do share and I’ll be happy to add it in!